sag-enhanced/docs/customdomain.md

 Use `Catch-all address` with `sage@leodev.xyz` as destination.

-Ask in [#sage in our Discord](https://leodev.xyz/discord) for the verification email.
+Ask in [#help in our Discord](https://sage.leodev.xyz/discord) for the verification email.